pyzak117/telenvi/README.md

 ----------
 You can download a tutorial to learn how to use the telenvi package here : https://mega.nz/file/voNTUYrR#WHtp_stDGi-p3_TfUj9K_K76H56n0B1L0hGixMvVzkY You will find a .rar archive containing jupyter notebooks and data to test the package.

-The useful functions are stored into telenvi_tools module.
+The useful functions are stored into raster_tools module.
 You can access by typing this into a script: from telenvi import raster_tools

 contact
 -------